crocandr/docker-tinc/README.md

 DO NOT FORGET: Sync the config of the hosts/sites from the docker host's `/srv/tinc/config` folder.
 You can do with croc/simplesync container or your favourite file sync solution.

+## Know Bugs

+  1. Site name with numbers
+  Please do not use site name with numbers (example: site1, site2, etc...).
+  Use name of the site (example: `EUsiteA` , `EastCoast`, etc...) instead of numbers.
+  I haven't know what occurs the problem yet, but the route rules doesn't work when You use numbers in the site name.
+Sorry.

 Good Luck!